csoftxyz/RIA_EISA/README.md

 ## Overview
 This repository contains the complete simulation and verification suite for the **Z₃-Graded Lie Superalgebra with Cubic Vacuum Triality** series.
 The framework is a finite-dimensional (19D: 12+4+3) ℤ₃-graded algebraic structure from which Standard Model parameters, gravitational constant, cosmological constant, black-hole entropy scaling, and vacuum entanglement properties emerge as representation-theoretic invariants — with **zero free parameters**.

+## Z₃ Discrete Vacuum Geometry: A Computational Framework Exploring Unification of Force, Matter, and Algebra

+This repository presents a computational exploration of a discrete algebraic model based on ℤ₃ triality symmetry.
+The framework constructs a self-consistent "virtual universe" from pure mathematical operations on a graded Lie superalgebra vacuum sector.
+This model spontaneously produces structures with striking numerical alignments to observed particle physics parameters—gauge unification, fermion mass hierarchies, and emergent discrete geometry.

+Whether these alignments reflect deep properties of the actual universe is an open scientific question, to be tested through further theoretical development, new predictions, and experimental verification.
+The results so far are highly suggestive and warrant continued investigation.

+### Core Achievements of the Model

+1. **Unification of Forces**
+   The finite 44-vector core lattice (ground state under triality saturation) naturally yields
+   **sin²θ_W = 11/44 = 0.25 exactly**
+   — reproducing the tree-level GUT prediction without free parameters.

+2. **Unification of Matter**
+   The infinite integer extension (ℤ³ sites supported by the core basis) identifies resonant lattice nodes corresponding to the charged fermion mass scales via a geometric seesaw mechanism (m ∝ 1/L²).
+Explicit integer vectors include:
+   - Top ([0,0,1], L²=1)
+   - Bottom ([1,2,7], L²=54)
+   - Tau/Charm ([0,9,9], L²=162)
+   - Muon ([0,27,27], L²=1458)
+   - Down ([1,46,193], L²=39366)
+   - Electron ([3,138,579], L²=354294) — 4.6% agreement across six orders of magnitude.

+3. **Unification of Algebra and Geometry**
+   Abstract ℤ₃-graded algebraic operations on the vacuum spontaneously saturate into a closed, finite 44-vector discrete lattice—bridging pure algebra with concrete geometric structure in a parameter-free way.

 ### Publications & Preprints

 Our Z₃-graded algebraic framework spans high-energy unification, particle physics, cosmology, and low-energy condensed matter phenomena.